 This is suitable for every Muslim living in both the East and the West either as a minority or as a majority.
 The world has now become a global village because of advances in technology and transportation so there is very little difference between living in the East and the West.
 The problems and challenges in family, marriage, children, socialization, entertainment, business, finance, employment, mental health, politics and governance seem to be the same everywhere.

-Course 1 – Shariah Law, Islamic State & Jihad – Yesterday, Today & Tomorrow
+Module 1 – Shariah Law, Islamic State & Jihad – Yesterday, Today & Tomorrow

 Opposition to Islam is as old as Islam itself.
 Whenever a Prophet or Messenger came to a nation inviting to the worship of Allah and His obedience, there was always a group of people (generally the elite of the society) who would oppose them.
 This opposition to the Prophets and Messengers was rooted in pride, arrogance, racism, tradition and a lack of thinking.
 It was rarely the case that the cause of this opposition was ignorance or misunderstanding of the message.
 The Prophets and Messengers of Allah made the utmost effort to convey the message of Islam plainly and clearly to the people.